 Section 15.12 No Third-Party Beneficiaries.
-Except as expressly provided in this Agreement, nothing in this Agreement, express or implied, is intended to or shall confer upon any Person or Governmental Entity (including any other potentially responsible party within the Site), other than the Parties, any rights (including without limitation any right of reimbursement or indemnification), benefits, or remedies of any nature whatsoever under or by reason of this Agreement.
+Except as expressly provided in this Agreement, nothing in this Agreement, express or implied, is intended to or shall confer upon any Person or Governmental Entity, other than the Parties, any rights (including without limitation any right of reimbursement or indemnification), benefits, or remedies of any nature whatsoever under or by reason of this Agreement.